Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 Since the launch in 2013, Kali Linux has been heartily welcomed by both Security Analyst and Script Kiddies.

 With the access to a vast number of tool sets and layers of securities, it has been a favorite choice in the field of Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
-Not to mention we've also seen Elliot  **Mr Robot** Episodes
+Not to mention we've also seen Elliot using Kali Linux in multiple **Mr Robot** Episodes.

+Then comes the script-kiddies.
+Well, I don't usually like to use this term because "Everyone starts somewhere".
+If some scripts gets you interested in Cyber Security, Welcome aboard!

+**Note:** Though it should work across all Debian based distributions, But I've only personally